ayunker/ayunker.github.io/_posts/2025-05-07-stationery-of-ludwig.md

 caption="Creating some sudoku, but I have no idea what the top left puzzle is." %}

 {% include fig.html src="/assets/images/stationery-of-ludwig/pocket-notebook-2.png"
-caption="Designing a crossword, putting the different color inks to good use." %}
+caption="Designing a crossword, putting the different colour inks to good use." %}

 There's also James' notebook that's fully encoded and fully wrapped in wrapping paper.
 Seems a bit of an odd choice, though I'm known to cover my [notebooks in